A Long Range Transit Plan for Whatcom Transportation Authority

 The Planning Summary (available in the Library) highlights relevant demographic, financial, and agency trends to provide an understanding of current and future transportation conditions within Whatcom County.
 The summary serves as a reference for the development and evaluation of service concepts to develop a preferred long-range vision for WTA.

-Based on existing conditions, community feedback, and future growth projections, the project team developed a set of scenario concepts focused on levels of transformation.
-More information on the Scenario Development is available in the Library.
-The project team will evaluate the scenarios, which include potential futures strategies such as Bus Rapid Transit, expanded on-demand services, increased fixed-route trips, and travel demand management.
+The project team completed the second phase of outreach, which engaged the public to weigh in on the transit scenario evaluation.
+The scenario evaluation included potential futures strategies such as Bus Rapid Transit, expanded on-demand services, increased fixed-route trips, and travel demand management.
 The project team will continue to evaluate the feasibility of the strategies and return to the public to weigh in on these scenarios and how WTA should grow in the future.

 Contact the Project Team